Course Title: Higher Certificate in Pharmacy Technician Studies

 |All students will be vetted by An Garda Síochána.|

-This programme prepares students for a profession as a Pharmacy Technician, and is completed in one year.
-It is a shortened version of the two year TU654 programme, and has been designed for students with significant prior learning in Science.
+This course prepares students for a profession as a Pharmacy Technician, and is completed in one year.
+It is a shortened version of the two year TU654 course, and has been designed for students with significant prior learning in Science.
 It develops practical, professional and academic skills required to assist in the various activities of the pharmacy, not requiring the professional judgement of the pharmacist.
 These skills include knowledge of prescription and non-prescription medicines, and how they are formulated and used to treat illnesses.

 Learning Outcomes: What will I Study?